hideyukiinada/examples/tensorflow/variable_reuse.md

 There are two solutions for this:

-First solution is to change the reuse argument value from True to tf.AUTO_REUSE
+First solution is to change the reuse parameter value from True to tf.AUTO_REUSE

 ```
    with tf.variable_scope("other_charge", reuse=tf.AUTO_REUSE) as scope: